Get insider access

 BISSELL vs Dyson

-Dyson vacuums tend to occupy a much higher price point than BISSELL's offerings, which is reflected in generally superior performance and better build quality.
+Dyson vacuums tend to occupy a much higher price point than BISSELL's offerings and generally provide superior performance and better build quality.
 That said, BISSELL's selection of corded models is far more extensive than what Dyson offers.
-You can see our recommendations for the best Dyson vacuums here.
+You can see our recommendations for the best Dyson vacuums.

 BISSELL vs Shark

 Shark vacuums are generally better built than BISSELL's comparable offerings and deliver better overall performance.
 However, some BISSELL models are a little easier to maintain—many new Shark models use non-removable brushrolls that can be a hassle to clean properly.
-If you'd like our recommendations for the best Shark vacuums, click here.
+Here, you can also see our recommendations for the best Shark vacuums.

 BISSELL vs Eureka

-Eureka and BISSELL vacuums occupy a similar budget-friendly niche, and offerings from each brand tend to have strengths.
-BISSELLs usually have a wider array of convenience features when comparing like-for-like models, while Eurekas offer superior debris pickup performance.
+Eureka and BISSELL vacuums occupy a similar budget-friendly niche, and offerings from each brand tend to have different strengths: BISSELLs usually have a wider array of convenience features when comparing like-for-like models, while Eurekas offer superior debris pickup performance.

 BISSELL vacuums usually fall into a budget-friendly price range.
-However, you may be sacrificing some measure of cleaning performance, build quality, or quality-of-life features in exchange for that affordability.
-Though they're similarly affordable, they tend to perform worse on all surface types than Shark vacuums and struggle more with clearing large debris than most Eureka vacuums.
+However, the trade-off for affordability tends to be some measure of cleaning performance, build quality, or quality-of-life feature.
+Though they're similarly affordable, they tend to perform worse on all surface types than Shark vacuums (but require less maintenance) and struggle more with clearing large debris than most Eureka vacuums (but come with more features).

 Lineup